heidihw/lilyvale/APIDOC.md

 # Daria Manguling, Heidi Wang API Documentation
-*Fill in a short description here about the API's purpose.*

-This API provides 4 endpoints to search and filter a list of items, purchase items, and track past purchases.
+This API is for an anime ecommerce site.
+It allows the client to get data on all items for sale, log in to a user, get detailed information for a specific item including ratings, purchase an item, search and filter for a selection of all of the items, see past purchases, write a rating, and create a new user.

 ## Get all items
 **Request Format:** `/items`